jayyski/CyberSecurity/WebHackTips/Cross Site Scripting.md

 ```
 foo\’; alert(1);//
 ```

- This results in the following response, in which your injected script exe- cutes.
+This results in the following response, in which your injected script executes.
 Note the use of the JavaScript comment character // to comment out the remainder of the line, thus preventing a syntax error caused by the application’s own string delimiter:

 ```
 var a = ‘foo\\’; alert(1);//’;
 ```

 References: https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwim7cD06oL5AhWZk4kEHcDGAzMQFnoECAYQAQ&url=http%3A%2F%2Fwww.xss-payloads.com%2F&usg=AOvVaw1-hKbfrHEIcldlShn1bjoC